npaibrooklyn/stoic-advisor/README.md

 https://stoic-advisor.appspot.com/vue-gen.html

 # Credits
-This project was build using few alterations to the template at https://vuejs-templates.github.io/webpack/
+This project was build using the Vue.js webpack template at https://vuejs-templates.github.io/webpack/

 # One time setup